ev-the-dev/redis-go-clone/README.md

 There can be ***n*** number of DB selectors.
 Each section starts with `0xFE` op code followed by a byte signifying the DB number -- i.e. `fe 00` = DB number 00.

+After the `0xFE` code, there will be an `0xFB` op code to indicate the hash and expire hash table sizes subsequently.

 Each DB section will contain series of records with a specific order of data:
 1. `0xFC` or `0xFD`: [Expire times](#111-sections).
 Represented in little-endian I believe (reverse order of bytes to read the number value properly).
 Optional?
 2. [*Value Type*](#1a1-value-type): 1 byte flag indicating type (string, list, hash).